-The Erase Security Registers command sequence: CS# goes low $\rightarrow$ sending ERSCUR instruction sending 24-bit address $\rightarrow$ CS# goes high.
+The Erase Security Registers command sequence: CS# goes low \rightarrow sending ERSCUR instruction \rightarrow sending 24 bit address \rightarrow CS# goes high.

 CS# must be driven high after the eighth bit of the command code has been latched in; otherwise the Erase Security Registers command is not executed.
 As soon as CS# is driven high, the self-timed Erase Security Registers cycle (whose duration is tSE) is initiated.
 While the Erase Security Registers cycle is in progress, the Status Register may be read to check the value of the Write in Progress (WIP) bit.
-The Write in Progress (WIP) bit is 1 during the self-timed Erase Security Registers cycle, and is 0 when it is completed.
-The Security Registers Lock Bit (LB3-1) in the Status Register can be used to OTP protect the security registers.

-Once the LB bit is set to 1, the Security Registers will be permanently locked; the Erase Security Registers command will be ignored.
+The Write in Progress (WIP) bit is "1" during the self-timed Erase Security Registers cycle, and is "0" when it is completed.
+The Security Registers Lock Bit (LB3-1) in the Status Register can be used to OTP protect the Security Registers.
+Once the LB bit is set to "1", the Security Registers will be permanently locked; the Erase Security Registers command will be ignored.

-Address A22-16 A15-12 A11-10 A9-0

-Security Register #1 00H 0001 00 Don't care

-Security Register #2 00H 0010 00 Don't care

-Security Register #3 00H 0011 00 Don't care
+Address A23-16 A15-12 A11-10 A9-0 Security Register #1 00H 0001 00 Byte Address Security Register #2 00H 0010 00 Byte Address Security Register #3 00H 0011 00 Byte Address

-Figure 10-32 Erase Security Registers (ERSCUR) Sequence (Command 44h)
+Figure 10-33 Erase Security Registers (ERSCUR) Sequence (Command 44)

-10.33 Program Security Registers (PRSCUR) (42H)
+10.34 Program Security Registers (PRSCUR)

 The Program Security Registers command is similar to the Page Program command.
-It allows from 1 to 256bytes Security Registers data to be programmed.
+It allows from 1 to 1024 bytes Security Registers data to be programmed.
 A Write Enable (WREN) command must previously have been executed to set the Write Enable Latch (WEL) bit before sending the Program Security Registers command.

-The Program Security Registers command sequence: CS# goes low $\rightarrow$ sending PRSCUR instruction sending 24-bit address $\rightarrow$ sending at least one-byte data $\rightarrow$ CS# goes high. $\rightarrow$
+The Program Security Registers command sequence: CS# goes low \rightarrow sending PRSCUR instruction \rightarrow sending 24-bit address \rightarrow sending at least one byte data \rightarrow CS# goes high.

 As soon as CS# is driven high, the self-timed Program Security Registers cycle (whose duration is tPP) is initiated.
 While the Program Security Registers cycle is in progress, the Status Register may be read to check the value of the Write in Progress (WIP) bit.
-The Write in Progress (WIP) bit is 1 during the self-timed Program Security Registers cycle, and is 0 when it is completed.
+The Write in Progress (WIP) bit is "1" during the self-timed Program Security Registers cycle, and is "0" when it is completed.

-If the Security Registers Lock Bit (LB3-1) is set to 1, the Security Registers will be permanently locked.
+If the Security Registers Lock Bit (LB3-1) is set to "1", the Security Registers will be permanently locked.
 Program Security Registers command will be ignored.

-Address A22-16 A15-12 A11-10 A9-0 Security Register #1 00H 0001 00 Byte Address Security Register #2 00H 0010 00 Byte Address Security Register #3 00H 0011 00 Byte Address
+Address A23-16 A15-12 A11-10 A9-0 Security Register #1 00H 0001 00 Byte Address Security Register #2 00H 0010 00 Byte Address Security Register #3 00H 0011 00 Byte Address

-Figure 10-33 Program Security Registers (PRSCUR) Sequence (Command 42h)
+Figure 10-34 Program Security Registers (PRSCUR) Sequence (Command 42)

-10.34 Read Security Registers (RDSCUR) (48H)
+10.35 Read Security Registers (RDSCUR)

 The Read Security Registers command is similar to Fast Read command.
-The command is followed by a 3byte address (A22-A0) and a dummy byte, each bit being latched-in during the rising edge of SCLK.
+The command is followed by a 3-byte address (A23-A0) and a dummy byte, each bit being latched-in during the rising edge of SCLK.
 Then the memory content, at that address, is shifted out on SO, each bit being shifted out, at a Max frequency fC, during the falling edge of SCLK.
 The first byte addressed can be at any location.
-The address is Automatically incremented to the next higher address after each byte of data is shifted out.
-Once the A9-A0 address reaches the last byte of the register (Byte 3FFH), it will reset to 000H, the command is completed by driving CS# high.
+The address is automatically incremented to the next higher address after each byte of data is shifted out.
+Once the A9-A0 address reaches the last byte of the register (Byte 1FFH), it will reset to 000H, the command is completed by driving CS# high.

-The sequence of issuing RDSCUR instruction is: CS# goes low $\rightarrow$ sending RDSCUR instruction $\rightarrow$ sending 24-bit address $\rightarrow$ 8-bit dummy byte $\rightarrow$ Security Register data out on SO $\rightarrow$ CS# goes high.
+The sequence of issuing RDSCUR instruction is : CS# goes low \rightarrow sending RDSCUR instruction \rightarrow sending 24-bit address \rightarrow 8-bit dummy byte \rightarrow Security Register data out on SO \rightarrow CS# goes high.